 How to get a prepayment meter

-If you want a prepayment meter, contact your supplier to find out how and how much that will cost.
+If you want a prepayment meter, contact your supplier to find out how.
 They may charge around £50 to remove the current meter and install a new one.
 You must have no more than £500 debt on the meter.

 If you are a tenant, remember to ask the landlord for permission first.